Everything you need to know

 No. We welcome applications from any business/organisation operating in Fife.
 All applications will be considered against the same rigorous shortlisting process.

-Every year I have thought about entering, but would I just be wasting my time? as I’m sure that there are lots of similar businesses to me, that are doing bigger and better things.
+Every year I have thought about entering, but think I would just be wasting my time? as I’m sure that there are lots of similar businesses to me, that are doing bigger and better things.

-If every winner and every finalist who felt this way hadn’t entered in the past, the Fife Business Awards would no longer exist.
-80% of businesses that have entered in the past, asked themselves the same thing.
-Despite thinking that, they entered, because either a colleague, partner or friend told them otherwise and encouraged them to do it.
+80% of businesses that have entered in the past asked themselves the same question.
+Despite thinking that, they entered, because either a colleague, partner or friend told them otherwise and encouraged them to do it or they just decided "what the hell!"

-They did, and some won, and others were highly commended, and for those shortlisted in their category, against many similar businesses, they were overjoyed to have been recognised in that way.
+They did, and some won, and for everyone who was shortlisted in their category, against many similar businesses, they were overjoyed to have been recognised in that way.
 Every year, every winner says “I can’t believe we won, I really didn’t think we had a chance.”

 The moral of the story!
 You have absolutely nothing to lose, and everything to gain – What are you waiting for?
 Enter now.

 Yes, help is available.
-In The Know Workshops, will let you meet previous winners and hear from and talk to some of the judges – all willing to share information, that will help you put together a great application.
+"Virtual In The Know" Workshops, will let you hear from, and talk to, previous winners and some of the judges – all willing to share information, that will help you put together a great application.
+Information about the first two workshops can be found in the 'Dates for your diary' page.

-I already feel like there aren’t enough hours in the day as it is; If I enter the awards and I’m shortlisted, how much time can I expect to have to dedicate to meeting the panel and the behind the scenes visits etc.,
+I already feel like there aren’t enough hours in the day as it is; If I enter the awards and I’m shortlisted, how much time can I expect to dedicate to the behind the scenes visits and to meet the panel etc.,

-The Behind the Scenes visits take place w/c 21st and 29th January.
-Finalists will be provided with the date and time for this, no later than the 15th December.
+The Behind the Scenes Visits will take place in the weeks of 15th, 22nd and 29th November.
+Finalists will be provided with date and time options for this, no later than the 4th November.
+The visits will take no longer one hour.

 There was more than one person who played a role in the success of the project, and I feel that they too should be recognised.
 Can they join me to meet the panel and participate in the filming?